syncfusion-content/javascript-docs/js/api/ejTreeView.md

-If its true Checkbox node will be checked when rendered with checkbox.
+When its true, the checkbox node is checked when rendered with checkbox.